authsignal/cognito-lambdas/README.md

 ## Verify SMS challenge

 This lambda can be called to verify an SMS challenge by checking the OTP code submitted by the user.
-If the code is valid, then a user is created in Cognito with a verified phone number.
+If the code is valid, then a Cognito access token is returned only if the user has already verified their email address.

 - [Verify SMS challenge](https://github.com/authsignal/cognito-lambdas/blob/alternative-approach/api/verify-sms-challenge.ts)